-- A. The following information will be imaged on all currently and previously enrolled students.

-- 1. Cumulative Permanent Record Grade Card for students enrolled prior to 1979 (date of computerized transcript record).

-- 2. ACT Scores or other entrance exams.

-- 3. Transcripts from other colleges, high schools or GED records.

-- 4. Application for Admission (including immunization record for applicants prior to 1997).

-- 5. Withdrawal and/or drop slips.

-- 6. Anecdotal records (excluding non-academic disciplinary actions).

-- 7. Other pertinent information

-- B. The following information on non-enrolled students will not be imaged but will be retained for a minimum of one year in the Admissions Office as inactive files:

-- 1. Application of Admissions

-- 2. Entrance Exam Scores

-- 3. Transcripts
+- A. The following information will be imaged on all currently and previously enrolled students. - 1.
+Cumulative Permanent Record Grade Card for students enrolled prior to 1979 (date of computerized transcript record). - 2.
+Application(s) for Admission (including immunization record for applicants prior to 1997). - Transcripts of previous education (college transcripts, high school transcript, or High School equivalency score report) High School Equivalency recognized by the Community College Board of the State of Mississippi - 4.
+Transcript request information To comply with MS State Code 37-99-3, the College will provide free transcripts to foster care children and children placed in legal custody of the Mississippi Department of Child Protective Services.
+These transcript requests will be placed in the student's permanent record. - 5.
+Audit Authorizations - 6.
+Application for Degree - 7.
+Change of Grade Form(s) - 8.
+Other pertinent information - These documents should be included if applicable. - B. The following information on non-enrolled students will not be imaged but will be retained for a minimum of one year in the Admissions Office as inactive files: - 1.
+Application of Admissions - 2.
+Entrance Exam Scores - 3.
+Transcripts

-- 4. Relevant Correspondence
+4. Relevant Correspondence

-After one year, these records are destroyed according to college policy.
+After one year, these records are destroyed according to college policy and state codes.